 Presenting information in a clear, honest way is important right now.
 It's a fine line to walk between relaying the gravity of the situation and not contributing to more panic and chaos.
 The news cycle is moving faster than ever to cover the quickly spreading virus, providing an overwhelming amount of (often conflicting) information to sift through.
 Publications like The New York Times and The New Yorker, which typically put content behind a paywall, have provided free access to all Coronavirus updates.

-As designers, we have a responsibility to visualize information in a simple, accurate and easy-to-understand way.
+Designers have a responsibility to visualize information in a simple, accurate and easy-to-understand way.
 This couldn’t be more true for designers reporting the news during this global crisis.

 A simulation from the Washington Post, which illustrates the exponential effects of a disease and how it spreads, has been making its rounds over the last couple weeks.
 It’s been a challenge convincing people to stay inside their homes, and this visual makes it clear how one person’s actions can affect countless others.
 It's currently the most-viewed article – ever – on the Washington Post website.

 Washington Post graphics reporter, Harry Stevens, who created the visuals, originally planned to simulate Covid-19 itself.
 After speaking with a professional disease modeler, he realized it would need to be more simple.
 The resulting simulation, which shows a sequence of moving dots that bounce about the screen, is simple yet powerful.

 “It is hard to strike the right balance, but for this piece I feel we hit the nail on the head,” said Stevens.
 “I have gotten hundreds of emails over the last few days from doctors and mathematicians, as well as everyday folks expressing gratitude for the graphics.”

 Amanda Makulec, data visualization lead for the technology consulting firm, Excella, said Stevens’ graphic may be one of the best data visualizations and pieces of public health behavior change messaging she’s seen.